Xangis/wbsrch/README.md

 Linux is required.
 It doesn't matter which version, but it has only been tested with Ubuntu Server.

+Apache needs to be removed if it's installed:

+sudo apt-get remove apache2

+Build tools are required, as is Nginx and Python 2.x:

+sudo apt-get install build-essential nginx python2.7-dev

 WbSrch requires PostgreSQL.
 The version doesn't matter as long as it's 9.x or higher.
 If you don't have it yet, install it with: